seedcommons/madeline/README.md

 ### Quickbooks configuration

-In order to test any of the quickbook features, you will need to create Intuit Developer account and sandbox.
+In order to test any of the Quickbooks features, you will need to create Intuit Developer account and sandbox.

 1. Visit https://developer.intuit.com
 2. Click "Sign In"